Ceguon/Discord-Token-Formatter/README.md

 # Discord-Token-Formatter
-A simple script to convert discord tokens from email:pass:token to token only format
+A simple script to convert discord tokens from email:pass:token to token-only format

+Input tokens into TokensFull.txt in email:pass:token format, each account seperated by a new line.
+Token-only output will be found in output.txt.
+Source and exe included for convenience.
+Star repo and share 😉